weiss-lytics/Systems-Labs/shiori/README.md

 - Everything saves automatically to `localStorage`
 - Export the whole thing to JSON, import it back, or reset entirely
-- Undo on delete, on column moves, and on clearing completed tasks — nothing is ever permanently gone by accident **Keyboard shortcuts**
+- Undo on delete, on column moves, and on clearing completed tasks — nothing is ever permanently gone by accident
+- Old saved data is migrated safely and silently — nothing is ever lost when Shiori adds new fields under the hood **Keyboard shortcuts**

 | Key | Action |